Naturalistic plantings at Denver Botanic Gardens

 Most Dutch gardens are tiny, averaging about 600 sf.
 To make designs more effective, Preston recommends limiting the palette to visually enlarge the space.
 ‘It’s all about the palette, it’s not about the palette’ she quipped.

-A naturalistic garden can be scaled up or down.
+To illustrate, a naturalistic garden can be scaled up or down.
 It all depends on what plantings you choose and your attention to details.
 By combining different textures, mixing the familiar with the exotic and keeping the color palette simple, you can make a small garden appear much larger.
 Preston likes to use one plant to hold the composition together.
 She calls this the ‘dough’.

 ‘Grasses work great for this,’ she said.